NHL.com is providing in-depth roster, prospect and fantasy analysis for each of its 31 teams throughout August. Today, the Arizona Coyotes.

 Typically, a coaching change would be the most notable offseason move a team could make.
 But in the case of the Coyotes, it's the change in their leadership.

-Shane Doan, who has been with the Winnipeg/Arizona franchise for his entire 21-year NHL career and has been captain for the past 14 years, was told he would not be re-signed.
-The 40-year-old free agent forward might have to retire if he can't find a team that wants him.
+Shane Doan, who has been with the Winnipeg/Arizona franchise for all 21 of his NHL seasons and has been captain for the past 14 years, was told on June 19 that he would not be re-signed.
+The 40-year-old free agent forward announced his retirement on Aug.
+30.

 [COYOTES 31 IN 31: Top prospects | 3 Questions | Fantasy breakdown | Behind the numbers]